 What kind of rides does the N.C.
 State Fair have?

-Also returning this year is the ever-popular State Fair Flyer, a 10-minute chairlift ride that carries riders 1,400 feet across the midway as high as 45 feet in the air, and the State Fair SkyGazer, a 155-foot-tall Ferris wheel that holds more than 200 people (and acts as the largest traveling wheel in America).
-Please note that both of these attractions require separate ticket purchases not included in the unlimited ride wristband ($5-7).
+Returning this year is the ever-popular State Fair Flyer, a 10-minute chairlift ride that carries riders 1,400 feet across the midway as high as 45 feet in the air, plus the State Fair SkyGazer, a 155-foot-tall Ferris wheel that holds more than 200 people (and acts as the largest traveling wheel in America).

 N.C.
 State Fair